-My primary medium is linoleum printmaking, but I often combine it with paint, collage or monotype.
-I focus on a simple approach to making my prints and am inspired by the world I see around me, often a snapshot of life.
+My primary medium is linoleum printmaking, and often combine it with hand-coloring collage or monotype.
+I focus on a simple approach to making my prints.

 From the moment I begin to carve the block, I am very aware of the unique marks that are made during the printmaking process.
 They show the movement and feeling that I want to achieve in the print.
-Layers of color and texture are added to the process.
-As of late, I include printing with cardboard, found objects and styrofoam and may add hand-sewing to my art.
+At times, I include printing with cardboard, found objects, hand sewing, and styrofoam stamp printing in my printmaking process.

-I print my own plates in small editions, often by using either a wooden kitchen spoon or a very simple etching press.
+I print by using an old wooden kitchen spoon.
 The ability of how I use my hands becomes an intricate part of my printmaking process.
 Spontaneity and the accidental are a welcome surprise to my work.

-Each piece of paper maché jewelry is unique with hand formed beads and paint decoration.
-The beads are combined with macramé knots or strung on different types of cord or leather to form each necklace.
+I use paper mache and paper clay to make my jewelry.
+Each piece is unique with hand formed beads and paint and pencil decoration.
+The beads are combined with macramé knots or strung on different types of cord or leather to show their colorful patterns and designs.